mithun3/axon-fundamentals/README.md

 * When something important has occurred within the Aggregate, it will raise an Event.
 * In Axon Framework, Events can be any object.
 You are highly encouraged to make sure all Events are serializable.

-* When Events are dispatched, Axon wraps them in an 'EventMessage'.
+* When Events are dispatched, Axon wraps them in an `EventMessage`.
-* When an Event is raised by an 'Aggregate', it is wrapped in a 'DomainEventMessage' (which extends 'EventMessage').
+* When an Event is raised by an `Aggregate`, it is wrapped in a `DomainEventMessage` (which extends `EventMessage`).
 * All other Events are wrapped in an EventMessage.
-* Aside from common 'Message' attributes like a unique Identifier an 'EventMessage' also contains a timestamp.
+* Aside from common `Message` attributes like a unique Identifier an `EventMessage` also contains a timestamp.
-* The 'DomainEventMessage' additionally contains the type and identifier of the aggregate that raised the Event.
+* The `DomainEventMessage` additionally contains the type and identifier of the aggregate that raised the Event.
 * It also contains the sequence number of the event in the aggregate's event stream, which allows the order of events to be reproduced.